nicole-lancaster/url-shortener-microservice/README.md

 freeCodeCamp give you a boilerplate project template that you can clone here: https://github.com/freeCodeCamp/boilerplate-project-urlshortener/ however, I chose to build my own project from scratch including the server.

+1. Submit a URl of your choice - for the URL to be valid it must be in the format http:// or http://
+2. You will then see a response object that shows a generated short URL, unique to the submitted URL.
+3. You can then immediately put the provided short URL number into the broswer: /shorturl/<enter your short url here>
+4. Et voila!
+Your will be redirected to the original URl you submitted

 ## Tech Stack/Tools